 Housing Inventory Counts

 Every year, HSH also provides a Housing Inventory Count (HIC) to the federal government.
-The HIC reports tally the number of beds and units available on the night designated for the count by program type, and include shelter beds dedicated to serve persons who are homeless as well as people in Permanent Supportive Housing.
+The HIC reports tally the number of beds and units available on the night designated for the count by program type.
+The HIC includes shelter beds dedicated to serve people who are homeless as well as people in Permanent Supportive Housing.